allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 >>Any donations that you choose to make either for Gabor's time or the work of **LipidOne**, are used to fund scientific research, to advance Care and to produce articles such as the one that you are kindly reading.
 >If you wish to make a **tax-deductible donation**, then please mail <ed@difference.foundation>
 For any other questions, please send email to <LipdOne@meterbolic.org> (did you know that email addresses are case-*insensitive*?)
-*Finally, let us be quite clear, these engagements are exclusively for research and scientific value and do not constitute healthcare or medical advice*.
+*Finally, let us be quite clear, these engagements are exclusively for research and for scientific value and do not constitute healthcare or medical advice or treatment*.

 <hr>
 <br>